Updated on 03/12/2020

 The risk in personal finance is slightly different to business finance.
 For example, if you were to start a business using your own personal finance or loan and the business was unsuccessful, you would be exposing your personal assets on behalf of the business.

 Although it may seem like business loans are slightly more complex, the application process can be equally as simple.
-Business loans can sometimes offer SMEs better rates with more flexible repayment periods, making them the best choice for businesses.
+At Esme, for example, we’ve worked hard to make our loan application process paperless, simple, and as stress-free as possible.

 If you have a poor credit history, your loan or finance applications can often be impacted as a result.
 This can be frustrating for new businesses, but the result very much depends on individual circumstances, so it shouldn’t stop you from applying for a business loan.
 If you are a new business without a business account or with poor credit, lenders may look at your personal credit history to see how much of a risk you could pose to the lender.

 The majority of software associated with personal and business finance is related to accountancy, and the management of funds flowing through your bank accounts.
 Perhaps the best-known example of this software beyond banking or lender’s own software is cash flow apps.

 These apps may help individuals or SMEs keep an eye on cash that is flowing into and out of the business.
 They may also help to provide insights into the bigger picture of your business’ cash flow; helping you to identify potential problems and patterns by crunching large heaps of data.
 These insights, in turn, could help you make more informed high-level decisions about your product/service offering, operations and supply chain requirements.

 Other software examples could include bookkeeping software, software that helps with managing and sending invoices, or even time tracking software.